MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 16. In your browser, close the **Change password** tab.

-17. You should now test the lockout threshold functionality.
+17. You're now going to test the lockout threshold functionality.
+You're going to do so using Laura Atkin's account, which you created in an earlier lab exercise.
 Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

 18. Once you are signed out as Holly, the **Pick an account** window will appear in the **Sign in to Microsoft Entra** tab.
 As a best practice when signing out from a Microsoft online service as one user and signing back in as another, close all your browser tabs except for the **Sign out** or **Sign in** tab.
 In this case, close the other tabs now and leave the **Sign in** tab open.  <br/>

 	In the **Pick an account** window, select **Use another account**.

-19. In the **Sign in** window, you're going to sign in as Laura Atkins, whose Microsoft 365 account you created in a previous exercise.
-Enter **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.
+19. In the **Sign in** window, enter **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

 20. On the **Enter password** window, enter any random mix of letters and numbers and then select **Sign in**.
 Note the invalid password error message that appears.